Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - sewing machine

-- Put your zipper with the back facing up, uncurl the teeth and press the zipper flat first.
-This allows you to stitch closer to the zipper teeth.
+- Put your zipper with the back facing up, open zipper, uncurl the teeth and press the zipper flat first, making sure the heat won’t melt the zipper teeth if they’re made of plastic.
+Pressing the coils allows you to stitch closer to the zipper teeth.
 Open the zipper and lay it wrong side up.
 Set your iron on warm and use your fingers to uncurl the teeth while pressing it flat with the tip of your iron.

 - Put the first piece of fabric right side up.
 Place the zipper face down on the fabric.
-Leave the desired seam allowance.
+Leave the desired seam allowance, typically 1/4″ but that also depends on the wideness of your zipper.

 - Pin the zipper to the fabric.
 (I forgot to take pictures so I’m showing you the pinning for the second fabric strip which is the same as the first one)